 So you’re interested in SEO writing, but you don’t know where to start.
 Well, you’ve come to right place to learn how to blog like an SEO pro.
 Read on for the 9 steps to start creating content that will drive new inbound traffic, help existing pages on your site to rank, and support your site’s overall inbound strategy.

-The very first step in SEO writing is understanding what you’re writing about, and why.
-The focus of your content should be on a subject that is relevant to your business (most specifically, to your customers) and presents an opportunity for you to contribute a unique perspective to the topic.
+The very first step in SEO blog writing is to understand what you’re writing about, and why.
+The focus of your content should be relevant to your business (most specifically, to your customers) and present an opportunity to contribute a unique perspective to the topic.
 No one wants to read the exact same blog that has been written before, and search engines are no exception.

 It’s important to select a focus keyword with the right search demand profile.
-By this, we mean that the keyword should both have ample search interest in the market but shouldn’t be impossibly difficult to rank for.
+In other words, the keyword should have ample search interest but shouldn’t be impossibly difficult to rank for.
 For this particular piece of content, we might love to rank for the keyword “seo”.
 It has as many as 300,000 unique searches per month in the US, so it definitely has ample search interest.
 However, it is unreasonable to expect that we’d ever rank for that search term.
 The current competition includes Moz, Wikipedia, and Search Engine Land as the top 3 spots.
 All 3 have a domain authority of 90 or above, and while we think this right here is one great piece of content, it’s never going to outrank those guys.

 So we’re moving to a longer tail version of the same keyword theme.
 The initial keyword topic for this article was going to be “how to blog for SEO”.
 It’s a relevant search term and the exact focus of this piece.
 However, it’s not a common search term so even if we were to rank #1 for it, we might not be driving much traffic.
 The monthly volume shows as “no data”, which means that the Moz engine does not see this specific search query enough to even give it a monthly volume estimate.
 It also has a Moz Keyword Difficulty score of 49, which is on the higher end of our targets.
 This is a 0 to 100 score representing the relative difficulty of ranking for a keyword, and we love to be at 40 or less when possible.